-There were slight age differences in reports of domestic violence, with the three youngest groups reporting more of this problem (0.4% of all problems) than clients 50 years of age or older (0.2%).
-Nonetheless, these small differences suggest that domestic violence is a relevant problem for all employee age groups.
-Employers and EAPs should take this into consideration with respect to prevention and intervention (i.e., recognizing the signs, implementing policies).
+There were slight age differences in reports of domestic violence, with younger groups reporting more of this problem (e.g., 0.5% of all problems for clients under 30 years of age vs. 0.2% for 50 years of age or older).
+These small differences nonetheless suggest that domestic violence is a problem that is relevant for all employee age groups.
+Employers and EAPs should take this into consideration when addressing this problem (i.e., recognizing the signs, implementing policies).